noodleswoop/noodlesouponline_init/docs/about.md

-i guess this is a description of what things are supposed to be about
+hello i am theoretically a person who usually exists in this space time continuum and i am eager to furnish you with my resume and a little more about me as soon as i figure this nonsense out.